Why Backup Shouldn’t Be Forgotten As A Vital Part Of Cyber-security

 How to choose a backup technology and vendor

-The cloud backup and DR market is highly competitive and with so many organizations offering different services, can easily cause confusion when looking to review or refresh systems.
-With organizations having such varied environments to protect, manage and secure, finding one solution to fit all can be near on impossible.
+The cloud backup and DR market is highly competitive and with so many organisations offering different services, can easily cause confusion when looking to review or refresh systems.
+With organisations having such varied environments to protect, manage and secure, finding one solution to fit all can be near on impossible.
 Consumers can be forgiven for thinking there are too many options available.
 Some of the areas to consider when selecting a cloud backup provider include: